Honorary Consul of Malaysia in Bulgaria

-Since 2006 he has been investing in power plants that produce energy from renewable sources, and now is an owner of power plants with a total installed capacity of 4 000 kW and a total annual production of 6 500 000 kWH.
+Since 2006 he has been investing in power plants that produce energy from renewable sources.
+Now he is an owner of power plants with a total installed capacity of more than 5 200 kW and with an average annual production of about 8 116 MWh.
 (For more information click here)

 From 2007 to 2009 Mr. Peter Kouroumbashev was a councilor in the Sofia Municipal Council from the list of the Bulgarian socialist party.
 In the periods of the 41st(2009-2013) and 42nd(2013-2014) National Assembly, Kouroumbashev was a Member of Parliament from Coalition for Bulgaria.
 In the 42nd National Assembly, he was a Chairman of the Committee on Environment and Waters and a Deputy Chairman of the Parliamentary Group of the Coalition for Bulgaria.
 He also participated in the campaigns of Presidents Petar Stoyanov in 2001 and Rumen Radev in 2016.
 Between 2017 and 2019 he was a member of the European Parliament, elected from the list of Coalition for Bulgaria.
 Peter Kouroumbashev took part in the Group of Socialists and Democrats in EP.